bkuhn/talks/IPO-2012/ipo.markdown

 + Conservancy often is the owner of the computers used for the projects.

-+ Conservancy is part to any contracts/agreements.
++ Conservancy is party to any contracts/agreements.

 + And your area of interest:
       + so-called &ldquo;intellectual property&rdquo;